FuseIsHere813/fuseishere813.github.io/ReadME.md

 lol

-nah screw it, all hail the moai!
+all hail the moai! all must do WHEN required to NOW!